-All measures of Net Interest Income at Risk are within our prescribed policy limits over both the 12-month and 24-month periods, with the exception of rates down 100 bp over 24-months.
-We are slightly out of compliance in this rates down 100 bp scenario as we have a limited ability to lower our deposit rates the full 100 bp relative to the decline in market rate.
+Net Interest Income at risk is within our prescribed policy limits over both the 12-month and 24-month periods for all rising rate scenarios, and the down 100 bps rate scenario.
+The percent change over both a 12-month and 24-month shock are outside of policy in a rates down 200 bps, down 300 bps, and down 400 bps scenarios due to our limited ability to lower our deposit rates relative to the decline in market rate.
 In addition, this analysis incorporates an instantaneous, parallel shock and assumes we move with market rates and do not lag our deposit rates.